-The Set Me Free Project ® is thrilled to announce Skyler Meis as the 2023 recipient of the Sydney Loofe Scholarship.
+The Set Me Free Project ® is thrilled to announce Sydney Olsen as the 2024 recipient of the Sydney Loofe Scholarship.
 The Sydney Loofe Scholarship honors the life of Sydney Loofe.
 We'd like to give special thanks to the Loofe family for allowing us to honor Sydney in this way.

 Are you or someone you know interested in applying next year?
 You can visit our site for scholarship eligibility requirements.